Outwitting the Devil

-Outwitting the Devil is a work of non-fiction that was written in 1938 by Napoleon Hill, which was considered too controversial to be published in its era.
-The book is written as an interview between Hill (Mr. Earthbound) and the devil (our inner dark self), wherein Hill attempts to uncover the secrets to freedom and success by evaluating the greatest obstacles that humans face in order to attain their personal goals in life.
+Outwitting the Devil is a self-help book written in 1938 by Napoleon Hill, which was considered too controversial to be published in its era.
+The book is written as an interview between Hill (Mr. Earthbound) and the Devil (our inner dark self), wherein Hill attempts to uncover the secrets to freedom and success by evaluating the greatest obstacles that humans face in order to attain their personal goals in life.
 Outwitting the Devil was released by Sterling Publishing in June, 2011, with annotations by Sharon Lechter.

 Summary

 Throughout the story, "Mr. Earthbound" interrogates "Your Majesty", to find out how people limit their success and how Satan achieves his manipulation.

 Topics discussed in Outwitting the Devil include: